 Short-Term Behavior Sabotages Long-Term Security

-While users do care about the long-term health of the network they operate on, their immediate concern is saving as much money in fees as possible.
+While users do care about the long-term health of the network, their immediate concern is saving as much money in fees as possible.
 Unfortunately this normal and predictable human behavior works against the financial interests of the miners who secure the network for them.
-In the future, if voluntary user transaction fees are not enough to sustain network security in the absence of block rewards, then unprofitable miners will continue to drop out until a majority of the hashing power is controlled by a few people or even one large mining pool, which will put the network at serious risk for a double spend attack.
+In the future, if voluntary user transaction fees are not enough to sustain network security in the absence of block rewards, then unprofitable miners will continue to drop out until a majority of the hashing power is controlled by just a few people or even one large mining pool, which will put the network at serious risk from a double-spend attack.

-Therefore it is a completely acceptable and legitimate question to ask if proof-of-work consensus will continue to be viable as a blockchain security protocol.
-It may still be secure right now, but due to the inherent flaws designed into the system that security may not be sustainable in the long-term.
+Therefore, it is realistic to ask whether proof-of-work consensus will remain viable as a blockchain security protocol.
+It may still be secure right now, but due to flaws inherent in the system, that security may not be sustainable in the long-term.

-Another factor to consider is the price blockchain tokens are valued at on the market.
-Since miners are compensated by Bitcoin’s native token, their profitability is highly dependent on the price it fetches on the market.
-In times of price appreciation, miners don’t have as much to worry about because the coins they earn are sold on the market for high valuations and maximum profit.
+Another factor to consider is the market price of blockchain tokens.
+Since Bitcoin miners are compensated in their native token (i.e. bitcoins), their profitability is dependent on its price.
+In times of price appreciation, miners don’t have so much to worry about because the coins they earn are sold for high valuations.

-In times of price depreciation though, the market may not value the coins highly enough in order for a miner to be able to pay for their overall cost of operation.
-Proof-of-work network security is therefore also dependent on the market price of a blockchain’s native token.
-A token that is performing poorly on the market makes it difficult for miners to earn a profit, which can put the network at risk if too many miners drop out because of unprofitability.
+In times of price depreciation, however, the market may not value coins highly enough for miners to be able to pay their costs of operation.
+Proof-of-work network security is therefore dependent on the market price of blockchain tokens; this can put the network at risk if too many miners drop out because of unprofitability.

 Bitcoin was originally designed by Satoshi Nakamoto as a digital replacement for cash.
 In fact the original whitepaper was titled Bitcoin: A Peer-to-Peer Electronic Cash System.
 This implies that Bitcoin has the ability to scale to a global level where everyone in the world has the opportunity to transact with the digital currency.

-However time has shown that blockchain technology is not capable of scaling to worldwide use, at least by itself.
-An intense debate has been raging in the crypto community for years now about the best way to scale the blockchain to higher usage levels.
+Time has shown, however, that blockchain technology is not capable of scaling to worldwide use alone by itself.
+An intense debate has been raging in the crypto community for some years about the best way to scale the blockchain to higher usage levels.
 The core argument is about whether to increase the size of blocks.

 The Block Size Limit

-One of the rules coded into the protocol states that the size of each block can only be one megabyte or less.
-Since blocks contain transaction data, it follows that as users increase the number of transactions they perform on the network blocks will get closer to being full.
-Once a block contains enough transactions in it that the space it takes up equals 1MB, that block is considered full and no more transactions can be added to it.
-Any transactions over the block size limit would have to wait for the next block in order to be added.
+One of the rules coded into the protocol is that the size of each block can be no more than one megabyte.
+Since blocks contain transaction data, blocks will fill as users increase transactions on the network.
+Once a block contains enough transactions to reach 1MB, no more transactions can be added to it.
+Any transactions over the block size limit must wait for the next block to be added.

-At a 1MB block size, the Bitcoin network is restricted to the point where it can only support about seven transactions per second.
-This block size limitation prevents the blockchain from being able to scale to support worldwide usage levels.
-In order to solve this problem, one faction in the Bitcoin community wanted to increase this limit so that the blockchain could support a higher capacity of transactions per block.
-However the other side rejected this proposal because they feared it would further centralize the network.
+At a 1MB block size, the Bitcoin network can only support about seven transactions per second, and this prevents the blockchain from being able to scale to support worldwide usage levels.
+One proposal in the Bitcoin community was to increase this limit, so that the blockchain can support a higher capacity of transactions per block.
+However, others in the Bitcoin community believe that this will further centralize the network.